 Bloody show (a small amount of blood with mucous discharge from the cervix) may precede onset of labor by as much as 72 hours.
 Bloody show can be differentiated from abnormal 3rd-trimester vaginal bleeding Vaginal Bleeding During Late Pregnancy Bleeding during late pregnancy (≥ 20 weeks gestation, but before birth) occurs in 3 to 4% of pregnancies.
-Some disorders can cause substantial blood loss, occasionally enough to cause hemorrhagic... read more because the amount is small, bloody show is typically mixed with mucus, and the pain due to abruptio placentae Abruptio Placentae Abruptio placentae is premature separation of a normally implanted placenta from the uterus, usually after 20 weeks gestation.
+It should be evaluated promptly, because it may be associated with complications that... read more because the amount is small, bloody show is typically mixed with mucus, and the pain due to abruptio placentae Placental Abruption (Abruptio Placentae) Placental abruption (abruptio placentae) is premature separation of the placenta from the uterus, usually after 20 weeks gestation.
 It can be an obstetric emergency.
-Manifestations may include vaginal... read more (premature separation) is absent.
+Manifestations may include... read more (premature separation) is absent.
 In most pregnant women, previous routine ultrasonography has been done and ruled out placenta previa Placenta Previa Placenta previa is implantation of the placenta over or near the internal os of the cervix.
-Typically, painless vaginal bleeding with bright red blood occurs after 20 weeks gestation.
-Diagnosis... read more .
+It typically manifests as painless vaginal bleeding after 20 weeks gestation; the source of bleeding... read more .
 However, if ultrasonography has not ruled out placenta previa and vaginal bleeding occurs, placenta previa is assumed to be present until it is ruled out.
 In such cases, digital vaginal examination is contraindicated, and ultrasonography is done as soon as possible to determine the location of the placenta and rule out abruptio placentae.

 Labor begins with irregular uterine contractions of varying intensity; they apparently soften (ripen) the cervix, which begins to efface and dilate.
 As labor progresses, contractions increase in duration, intensity, and frequency.